WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 It was the interference between the two beams that was actually captured by the holographic film.

 When a light of identical wavelengths was cast through the film, it projected a hologram.
-Three-dimensionally recreating the subject, as recorded by the interference of those two beams.
+Three-dimensionally recreating the subject, as recorded by the interference of the two beams.
 &nbsp;

 The size of the laser and amount of power required to holographically record a live person was tremendous.